Poo in a loo – and be prepared for when there isn’t one

 Option 1: Dig a hole well away from people and water

-- Walk at least 70 steps (50 m) away from water, tracks and campsites, being careful not to get lost.
+- Walk at least 50 m (about 70 steps) from water, tracks and campsites.

-- Cover your poo with soil and leaves, filling the hole to the top.
+- Bury your poo and all toilet paper with soil, filling the hole to the top.

 Option 2: Carry it to the next long drop

-- Deposit your poo into a compostable bag.
+- Place your poo and all toilet paper into a compostable bag and tie it up.

-- Knot the bag closed, place it carefully into your poo pot and seal with the lid.
+- Place the bag into the poo pot and close the lid.